-Our team is made of local and international collaborators.
+Our team is made of local and international members and collaborators.

 Click on image for full biography.

 Catherine Guastavino is an Associate Professor at McGill University where she holds a William Dawson Research Chair.
 She received a Ph.D. in Psychoacoustics from the University of Paris (Pierre et Marie Curie) and post-doctoral training in cognitive psychology at McGill before joining the McGill School of Information Studies in 2005.
 She is a member of the Centre for Interdisciplinary Research in Music Media and Technology (CIRMMT) where she served as Associate Director for Scientific and Technological Research from 2007 to 2009, and an associate member of the McGill Schulich School of Music.
 Her research interests include soundscape, spatial audio, auditory localization, multisensory perception, and music perception and cognition.
 She is a member of the ISO working group on Soundscape (CAC/ISO/TC43/SC1).
 Her research is currently funded by the National Science Foundation, the Natural Sciences and Engineering Research Council, the Social Sciences and Humanities Research Council, the Canadian Foundation for Innovation, the Fonds de Recherche du Québec, and research and development grants with industry partners.

 Catherine GuastavinoPrincipal Investigator